Kirisummer/banger_rs/README.md

 [License](/LICENSE)

 ## Configuration
-Configuration files may used to configure bangs Banger uses, and set a default bang to be used if there are no bangs in the query.
+Configuration files are used to configure bangs Banger uses, set a default bang to be used if there are no bangs in the query, and define a default address the server will be listening on.

 ### Location
 Configuration is named `banger.toml`.